 Preparing Your Federal Tax Return

-Although you may download and complete the forms yourself or hire a tax professional, we recommend that you use Glacier Tax Prep (GTP).
+Although you may download and complete the forms yourself or hire a tax professional, we recommend that you use Sprintax (SPRINTAX).
 This internet-based tax preparation software is designed exclusively for international students and scholars.

-Request an access code and follow directions to create a user account.
+Request an access code from Global Services and follow directions to create a user account.
 Then log in and begin the question-and-answer format.

-When you complete the process, GTP will create two PDF files.
-You must download, print, and mail both files to the U.S. Department of the Treasury, Internal Revenue Service.
+When you complete the process, SPRINTAX will create a PDF file.
+You must download, print, and mail this document to the U.S. Department of the Treasury, Internal Revenue Service.
+This information is given in the PDF with instructions.

 - 10 minutes to gather documentation